Editorial Style Guide

 P

-People of color, racial minority: Per AP Style, and in line with the SDSU style guide, the terms "people of color" and "racial minority/minorities" are generally acceptable terms to describe people of races other than white in the United States.
-Avoid POC.
+People of color, racial minority: Per AP Style, the terms "people of color" and "racial minority/minorities" are generally acceptable terms to describe people of races other than White in the United States as a whole.
+Do not use the acronyms POC or BICOP.
+Several style guides have opted to capitalize “White” when used as a racial or ethnic identifier.
+The use of “White” is acceptable.
+Do not refer to any individual as a minority.

 Q